wultra/mtoken-sdk-android/README.md

 This part of the SDK communicates with [Mobile Push Registration API](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Mobile-Push-Registration-API.md).

-#### To register PowerAuth enabled application to receive push notifications, use one of the following convenience extension methods (kotlin only):
+#### To register PowerAuth enabled application to receive push notifications, use one of the following convenience extension methods (kotlin):

 **Extension factory with SSL Validation Strategy**